Also see my page dedicated to the South Canol

 DEADEND AHEAD 300-400 FT.
 KEEP RIGHT.

 Not sure what was ahead we moved slowly.
+There was no place to turn around with a fifth wheel.
 We realized the sign should have said "90 degree left turn and if you miss the turn you will fall a long way over a vertical bank".

 Sign -- DEAD END AHEAD 300-400 FT - KEEP RIGHT